jeromecoupe/webstoemp/_posts/2013-11-03-msm-multilingual.md

 Configuration-wise, MSM is a little bit finicky.
 Getting your head around what needs to be in the various index.php files versus what needs to be in your main (and only) config.php file can prove to be difficult.
 While the big add-ons generally play nice with MSM, some add-ons do not.

-Be aware that, if you use a lot of custom fieldtypes like Playa, Assets, Matrix, etc., you might be in for some raw MySQL data transfer.
-While MSM allows you to duplicate "regular" entries easily, everything outside of the `channel_data` and `channel_titles` table will not be copied from one site to the other.
+Be aware that, if you use a lot of custom fieldtypes you might be in for some raw MySQL data transfer.
+While MSM can duplicate "regular" entries easily when copying a site, everything outside of the `channel_data` and `channel_titles` tables will not be copied from one site to the other.

 Despite those shortcomings, I still think MSM is a solution to be considered when developping a multilingual website with ExpressionEngine.
 I hope the few points I have made in this article will at least get some of you to think about it for your next multilingual project.